Rickr922/Beat-Painter/README.md

 This application is organised as a Unity Project.
 Run Unity Hub and add the folder `BeatPainter` as a new project.
 For using the application, print the images located in the `imagetargets` folder and keep them in front of of the webcam one at a time while the project is running

-Inside `AudioPluginPlugins` directory it is located the XCode project relative to the audio effects that are used in the application.
+Inside `AudioPluginCustomPlugins` directory it is located the XCode project relative to the audio effects that are used in the application.
 These effects were implemented using Unity's [Native Audio Plugin SDK](https://docs.unity3d.com/Manual/AudioMixerNativeAudioPlugin.html).